Tik Tok (song): Lyrical changes

-In November 2023, Kesha began altering the lyric "wake up in the morning feeling like P. Diddy" following a lawsuit filed against Sean Combs by singer Cassie Ventura, who accused him of perpetuating several forms of abuse against her, including rape, over a decade-long period.
+In November 2023, Kesha began altering the lyric "wake up in the morning feeling like P. Diddy" in light of the Sean Combs sexual misconduct allegations.
 During this performance, she initially changed the lyric to "wake up in the morning feeling just like me".
-While performing the song with singer Renée Rapp at Rapp's Coachella 2024 set, however, the two women performed the lyric as "wake up in the morning, like, 'Fuck P. Diddy'", flipping their middle fingers while doing so.
-This change occurred after several additional lawsuits had been filed against Combs, variously accusing him of sex trafficking, sexual assault, and physical violence.
-Kesha has stated that she plans to sing the Coachella version of the lyrics going forward and has encouraged fans to learn this version of the song in order to sing along at concerts whilst subsequent radio airplay of the song has his name and lines removed.
+While performing the song with singer Reneé Rapp at Rapp's Coachella 2024 set, however, the pair performed the lyric as "wake up in the morning, like, 'Fuck P. Diddy'" whilst giving the middle finger.
+Kesha has stated that she plans to sing the Coachella version of the lyrics going forward and has encouraged fans to learn this version of the song in order to sing along at concerts.